We are still giving flu vaccines. Please contact the practice to arrange your appointment. Keep well this winter

 If you wish to have your jab, we are operating a drop in system any time during opening hours Tuesday to Friday.
 Please inform us if you do not wish to have your jab.

-Children aged 2 and 3 as at 31st August 2019 are eligible for a vaccination at the surgery
+Children aged 2 and 3 as of 31st August 2019 are eligible for a nasal flu at the surgery

 Click on the link https://gosforthmemorial.webgp.com/ and go through the simple on line form to get treatment and advice by the end of the next working day.